 SACI is affiliated with Bowling Green State University in Ohio, which is accredited by NASAD and by the North Central Association of Colleges and Secondary Schools.
 BGSU is also a member of the National Association of State Universities and Land Grant Colleges, the Midwest Association of Graduate Schools, the Council of Graduate Schools, and the Central States Universities, Inc.

-SACI is authorized by the Delaware Department of Education and NASAD to confer a Master of Fine Arts (MFA) in Studio Art degree with an emphasis in Painting or Drawing, a Master of Fine Arts (MFA) in Photography, a Master of Fine Arts (MFA) in Communication Design, a Summer Low-Residency Master of Fine Arts (MFA) in Studio Art, and a Master of Arts (MA) in Art History.
+SACI is authorized by the Delaware Department of Education and NASAD to confer a Master of Fine Arts (MFA) in Communication Design, a Master of Fine Arts (MFA) in Photography, a Master of Fine Arts (MFA) in Studio Art, and a Master of Arts (MA) in Art History.

 Students may obtain a copy of SACI’s accreditation approval by submitting a written request for this material to SACI’s Dean.

 Can Credits Earned at SACI Be Transferred to Another School?